The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/mobile-al-710-downtowner-loop.md

 ### Remodels

 The location would receive the 1988 update to the 1986 SPT Remodel Program in July of 1990.
 It would receive Concept Unification in May of the following year.
-The location was remodeled once again in 1996 during the 1994 SPT Repositioning / Remodel Program|1994 SPT Repositioning Initiative and also received {{< wiki-link "Phase 1 (1994)" >}}.
-Afterwards, the store received {{< wiki-link "Phase 2 (1997)" >}} and {{< wiki-link "Phase 3 (2000)" >}} in-around their respective dates.
+The location was remodeled once again in 1996 during the 1994 SPT Repositioning / Remodel Program|1994 SPT Repositioning Initiative and also received [Phase 1 (1994)].
+Afterwards, the store received [Phase 2 (1997)] and [Phase 3 (2000)] in-around their respective dates.
 In 2005 the location is updated during the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative|2003 'Cool Chuck' Remodel Initiative.
 In April 2010 store's skills area and entrance is expanded, taking over existing parking spaces in front of the building.
 During expansion, a temporary entrance was made between the skills and kiddie area, which had most of its games moved out of the way.
 This location began to remodel in October of 2019, first painting the exterior white and then removing the 3-Stage.
 The rest of the interior was finished before 2020 and the exterior wasn't finished until a few months after the fact, most likely due to COVID19.

 ### July 22, 2023 Fire